Blogs

 DAACS at 2025 American Educational Research Association (AERA)

-Fortunately, talk is cheap: Commitment language is associated with academic success in college Sunday, April 27th, Denver, CU Elie ChingYen Yu, Heidi L. Andrade, David W. Franklin, Angela M. Lui, Jason Bryer Abstract The impact of goal setting on self-regulated learning (SRL) has been established by educational psychology research, while counseling psychology research has documented the importance of goal commitment strength.
+Fortunately, talk is cheap: Commitment language is associated with academic success in college Sunday, April 27th, Denver, CO Elie ChingYen Yu, Heidi L. Andrade, David W. Franklin, Angela M. Lui, Jason Bryer Abstract The impact of goal setting on self-regulated learning (SRL) has been established by educational psychology research, while counseling psychology research has documented the importance of goal commitment strength.
 This study of students’ written reflections on their SRL examines the associations between commitment strength, motivation, and GPA.

 Continue reading